 This workshop series brings together gender specialists and post-doctoral scholars who are interested in how to better integrate gender within research activities.
 By fostering a cohort of global leaders dedicated to gender issues within the CGIAR system, the workshops will not only create an internal network of support and partnership but also contribute towards the wider goal of enhancing the capacity and quality of gender research across the system as a whole.

-Preference will be given to CGIAR social scientists who are postdoctoral fellows in their first or second year of appointment at a CGIAR Center, especially (but not exclusively) those whose fellowship is supported by an award to a CGIAR Research Program from the CGIAR System Organization.
-We are also interested in teamed-up applications from a CGIAR postdoctoral fellow and their supervising social scientist who are conducting research together and planning to co-author papers.
-A review board of key expert faculty will review all applications after the due date.
-Application review packets will be evaluated based on their level of interest in and commitment to gender research.
-Previous experience conducting gender specific research is not required, Prior doctoral-level training in a social science with a foundation knowledge of qualitative or quantitative research methods is required as participants can expect to deepen knowledge of methods with which they are already familiar and to learn new methods.
-Previous specialization in gender-specific research is not essential but a thoughtful application of how newly acquired tools will be applied to the applicant’s current research on gender issues will be critical.
+Preference was given to CGIAR social scientists who are postdoctoral fellows in their first or second year of appointment at a CGIAR Center, especially (but not exclusively) those whose fellowship is supported by an award to a CGIAR Research Program from the CGIAR System Organization.
+Participants were also selected based on PSU’s interest in teamed-up applications from a CGIAR postdoctoral fellow and their supervising social scientist who are conducting research together and planning to co-author papers.
+A review board of key expert faculty reviewed all applications after the due date.
+Application review packets were evaluated based on their level of interest in and commitment to gender research.
+Previous experience conducting gender specific research was not a requirement, Prior doctoral-level training in a social science with a foundation knowledge of qualitative or quantitative research methods was however required as participants can expect to deepen knowledge of methods with which they are already familiar and to learn new methods.
+Previous specialization in gender-specific research was not an essential review criteria, but a thoughtful application showed how newly acquired tools will be applied to the applicant’s current research on gender issues will be critical.

 Selected participants will have three weeks of intensive courses by expert faculty.
 There is no tuition fee for participating in the course.
 Lodging and meals at Penn State will be covered for participants.
 These costs are supported by the CGIAR System Organization’s Gender Action Plan grant from the CGIAR Fund Council.